Director of the Public Safety Training Institute:

 Degree and Certificates Awarded

-- The Public Safety Institute is located on the Blue River Campus in the Public Safety building.
-Our hours are Monday through Thursday 8:00am to 4:00pm.
+- We are located on the Blue River Campus in the Public Safety Building.

 All applicants must meet the following MCC prerequisite guidelines before completing a Police Academy application: